ECE-2024/ECE-250-Test-Cases/terminal.md

 `./test.sh j1smith -s 2 -m maindriver -t 01 -v`

 ## Zipping files to create archive file
 Run the command `./zip.sh <WATID> <PROJECT_NUMBER> [-s <SERVER NUMBER (1 OR 2)>]` in your terminal to upload, zip, and download an archive that contains the .cpp, .h, Makefile, and .pdf files.
 The format of the archive file will be similar to `j1smith_p0.tar.gz`, except with the watid and project number specified.
+Please check that the archive file generated contains the correct files (you can unzip it with `tar -xf <ARCHIVE_FILE>`).
 If permission to run zip.sh is denied, run the command 'chmod +x zip.sh' in your terminal.
 ### Example usages
 `./zip.sh j1smith 0`
 `./zip.sh j1smith 0 -s 2` (runs on ece ubuntu 2 instead of 1)